By running Ranger, we complete a Kubernetes cluster which supports data security and is thus ready for production use:

 spec/hostAliases

 field lists aliases for hosts that may not be found in the default DNS.
 Usually it suffices to include three hosts: 1) the host running MySQL for Ranger outside the Kubernetes cluster; 2) the host running HiveServer2 inside the Kubernetes cluster; 3) the host running Ranger inside the Kubernetes cluster.
-In the sample file in the MR3 release,indigo0
+In our example,red0

 is the host running MySQL for Ranger andindigo20